gvre/skeletos/README.md

 - `pnpm run build`: Compiles the TypeScript files to do syntax checking.
 - `pnpm run start`: Starts the application in production mode.
 - `pnpm run dev`: Starts the application in development mode with hot reloading.
-- `pnpm run test`: Runs the Jest test suite.
+- `pnpm run test`: Runs the Vitest test suite.
 - `pnpm run lint`: Runs ESLint to check
 - `pnpm run lint:circular`: Runs Madge to check for circular dependencies.
 - `pnpm run lint:all`: Runs ESLint and Madge.